sagemathinc/cocalc/notes/final_push.md

 [x] (1:00?)
 (0:34) MAJOR UX bug -- if you copy and paste the cell start uuid line (the cell separate line), then the worksheet will have two cells with the same uuid, which causes all hell to break loose (and breaks everything).
 Put code in to randomly regenerate pasted uuid's.

 [x] (0:45?)
 (0:04) "var('x','y')" doesn't work

+[x] (0:15?)
+(0:02) get sagetex to work on all compute machines, and repeat this procedure on a new base vm, so it will be permanent.
+Also, make it part of the install process when updating sage.

+    sudo cp /usr/local/sage/sage-5.9/local/share/texmf/tex/generic/sagetex/sagetex.sty /usr/share/texmf-texlive/tex/latex/sagetex/

+[x] (0:20?)
+(0:25) install into base machine all the packages harald mentioned:  pandas, statsmodels, pytables, etc.https://mail.google.com/mail/u/0/?shva=1#starred/13e690cc3464efb4

+[x] (0:15?)
+(0:02) increase cookie timeout to 1 month; changed this line in hub.coffee:         ttl              = 30*24*3600     # 30 days

+[x] new deploy, including that paste of cells bugfix.

+[x] VM issue with "fsck next boot" not working: sudo rm /var/lib/update-notifier/fsck-at-reboot sudo tune2fs -c 600 /dev/vda1